sgmurphy/wordpress-plugins/uk-cookie-consent/readme.txt

 9. Enable/disable your consent banner with a single click within WordPress.
 Easily control whether or not the Auto Blocker is enabled.

 == Changelog ==

+= 3.2 =
+* New: There is a new setting on the site scan page to add a specific allow line to an existing or virtual (provided by WordPress core) robots.txt file.
+* Update: Changed the text of the "allow" line in the robots.txt to accurately reflect the new scraper's name.
+* Removed: The plugin will no longer automatically save the "allow" line to the robots.txt file when regenerating rewrite rules.

 = 3.1.1 =
 * Update: Updates the embed script on the consent banner to include some additional information needed for European privacy framework.